diamond-org/flask-diamond/docs/models.rst

 Further Reading
 ---------------

-- See :doc:`managing_schemas_with_flask-migrate`, which describes how to evolve the application database along with its Model.
+- See :doc:`schemas-and-migrations`, which describes how to evolve the application database along with its Model.
-- See :doc:`crud_with_flask-diamond`, which describes the Create-Read-Update-Delete pattern for Models.
+- See :doc:`crud`, which describes the Create-Read-Update-Delete pattern for Models.
-- See :doc:`writing_a_gui_with_flask-admin`, which explains how to create a GUI for interacting with Models.
+- See :doc:`administration`, which explains how to create a GUI for interacting with Models.

 .. rubric:: Footnotes

 .. [#f1] Note the use of CRUDMixin, which provides us with a create() method.
-For more information about CRUDMixin, see :doc:`crud_with_flask-diamond`.
+For more information about CRUDMixin, see :doc:`crud`.